-STUDENT 1 NAME: DATE: PROGRAM [: APPROXIMATE HOURS EARNED: As part of the following qu estions by circling Y fo ure sment of its achievements and commitment to students, please respond to the or yes, N for no, or N/A for not applicable.
-Please feel free to provide additional hank you for your assistance.
+STUDENT NAME:DATE: PROGRA M:APPROXIMATE HOURS EARNED: As part of th following qu Technical Infrastructure e school's routine assessment of its achievements and commitment to students, please respond to the estions by circling Y for yes, N for no, or N/A for not applicable.
+Please feel free to provide additional the section provided.
+Thank you for your assistance.
 Y N N/A 1.
-Is the school striv ring to meet the mission stated in the catalog?
+Is the school striving to meet the mission stated in the catalog?
 Y N N/A 2.
-When teaching th ne class, does your teacher use effective delivery?
+When teaching the class, does your teacher use effective delivery?
 Y N N/A 3.
-Does the school u se qualified substitute instructors when instructors are absent?
+Does the school use qualified substitute instructors when instructors are absent?
 Y N N/A 4.
-Have you ever be en advised about financial assistance opportunities?
+Have you ever been advised about financial assistance opportunities?
 Y N N/A 5.
-If yes, was the ad vice beneficial?
+If yes, was the advice beneficial?
 Y N N/A 6.
-Did you receive a a copy of the school catalog prior to enrollment?
+Did you receive a copy of the school catalog prior to enrollment?
 Y N N/A 7.
-Do you have a hi gh school diploma or GED?
+Do you have a high school diploma or GED?
 Y N N/A 8.
-Did you sign an e enrollment agreement prior to starting school?
+Did you sign an enrollment agreement prior to starting school?
 Y N N/A 9.
-Did you receive a a copy of your enrollmentagreement?
-Y N N/A ho to see with questions regarding your graduation requirements, financial loyment, or your academic progress?
+Did you receive a copy of your enrollmentagreement?
+Y N N/A 10.
+Do you know who to see with questions regarding your graduation requirements, financial assistance, employment, or your academic progress?
 Y N N/A 11.
-Did you go thro ugh orientation on or before start day?
-Y N N/A explain school policies, program goals, administrative policies affecting ailable student services?
+Did you go through orientation on or before start day?
+Y N N/A 12.
+Did orientation explain school policies, program goals, administrative policies affecting students and available student services?
 Y N N/A 13.
-Have you attend led classes on job readiness and job search skills?
+Have you attended classes on job readiness and job search skills?
 Y N N/A 14.
-Do you understa licensing progra and the graduation requirements and the difference between a Diploma and am?
+Do you understand the graduation requirements and the difference between a Diploma and licensing program?
 Y N N/A 15.
 Do you clock in and out each time you arrive and leave the school according to policy?
-Y N N/A hat you must maintain a minimum attendance rate and grade average to actory academic progress?
+Y N N/A 16.
+Are you aware that you must maintain a minimum attendance rate and grade average to maintain satisfactory academic progress?
 Y N N/A 17.
 Were you made aware of the school's internal grievance procedure?
 Y N N/A 18.
-Have you receiv red appropriate texts and/or kit materials for your program of study?
+Have you received appropriate texts and/or kit materials for your program of study?